elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 dependencies.
 At the root of our project, take a look at the `mix.exs` file and find the `deps/0` function.
-This function is where we specify which dependencies our application requires, and we can see there are already a handful that Phoenix uses by default.
+This function is where we specify which dependencies our application requires, and we can see there are already a handful that Phoenix includes by default.

 ```elixir
 defp deps do